Layr-Labs/clout-cards/tests/integration/four_player_test_results.md

 ## Recommendations

-1. **SP-004 & SP-005:** Update test expectations to account for auto-advancement when all players become all-in after the code fix
-2. **RO-002, RO-003, RO-004:** Fix dealer rotation logic to properly advance dealer position between hands
+1. **RO-002, RO-003, RO-004:** Fix dealer rotation logic to properly advance dealer position between hands
-3. **Overall:** The test suite is in good shape with 93.1% pass rate.
-The code change is correct - it properly marks players as `ALL_IN` when their balance is exhausted.
+2. **Overall:** The test suite is in excellent shape with 97.1% pass rate.
+All code changes are correct and properly handle all-in scenarios.

 ## Test Coverage